KAM35 T - Air conditioner GORENJE - Free user manual and instructions

 1. Uncover the primary drain port.

-3. Place the other end of drain hose into a outfall.
+3. Place the other end of the drain hose into an outfall.
 Check to see that the hose lies flat and is in the drain.
 Make sure the hose end that goes to the drain is on a lower level than the hose end that connects to the unit.
 The hose should not be kinked or pinched.

 Cleaning the Outside